Might and Magic series

 Front cover for Might and Magic Trilogy

-Screenshot from Might and Magic: Darkside of Xeen
+Front cover for Might and Magic: Clouds of Xeen